UniversityOfPlymouth-Electronics/Embedded-Systems/level4/README.md

    * This has an extra switch mute the buzzer (by popular demand!)
    * The MPU6050 is populated by default (motion sensor)
    * The BMP was replaced with an alternative SPL06-001
-   * New schematics have been includes
+   * New schematics have been added
 * [New Driver Library](https://github.com/UniversityOfPlymouth-Electronics/libuopmsb) is now used to assist with managing different board versions.
 This includes support for the new devices.
 These notes have been updated to reflect this.
 * All projects are updated to Mbed-OS 6.13 and use Mbed Studio 1.4.2 onwards
 * Various corrections and typos fixed